Is First Solar Inc (FSLR) Sign - GuruFocus.com

-The GF Value is a unique measure of a stock's intrinsic value, incorporating historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates.
-The GF Value Line provides a visual representation of the stock's fair value.
+First Solar designs and manufactures solar photovoltaic panels, modules, and systems for utility-scale development projects.
+As the world's largest thin-film solar module manufacturer, it has production lines in Vietnam, Malaysia, the United States, and India.
+Its solar modules use cadmium telluride to convert sunlight into electricity, a method commonly referred to as thin-film technology.
+The company's current stock price is $185.5, significantly higher than the estimated fair value (GF Value) of $98.5, indicating a potential overvaluation.
+Let's delve deeper into the company's value and financial performance.

-First Solar (FSLR, Financial) appears to be significantly overvalued based on our GF Value.
-This conclusion is derived from three key factors: historical multiples, an internal adjustment factor based on the company's past business growth, and analyst estimates of future business performance.
-If the stock's price is significantly above the GF Value Line, the stock may be overvalued and have poor future returns.
-Conversely, if the stock's price is significantly below the GF Value Line, the stock may be undervalued and have high future returns.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
+The GF Value Line provides an overview of the stock's fair trading value.
+If the stock price significantly surpasses the GF Value Line, it is overvalued and likely to yield poor future returns.
+Conversely, if it falls significantly below the GF Value Line, its future returns are expected to be higher.

-Considering First Solar's current price of $193.97 per share and a market cap of $20.70 billion, the stock appears to be significantly overvalued.
-Consequently, the long-term return of its stock is likely to be much lower than its future business growth.These companies may deliver higher future returns at reduced risk.
+According to our GF Value calculation, First Solar (FSLR, Financial) appears significantly overvalued.
+With its current price of $185.5 per share and a market cap of $19.80 billion, First Solar's future returns may be lower than its future business growth due to this overvaluation.

-Companies with poor financial strength pose a high risk of permanent capital loss.
-To avoid this, it's crucial to review a company's financial strength before deciding to purchase shares.
-Key indicators of financial strength include the cash-to-debt ratio and interest coverage.
-First Solar has a cash-to-debt ratio of 3.9, ranking better than 61.03% of companies in the Semiconductors industry.
-The overall financial strength of First Solar is 9 out of 10, indicating strong financial health.
+Investing in companies with poor financial strength carries a higher risk of permanent capital loss.
+Therefore, it's crucial to thoroughly assess a company's financial strength before purchasing its stock.
+One way to do this is by examining the cash-to-debt ratio, which for First Solar is 3.9.
+This ratio is better than 61.03% of companies in the Semiconductors industry.
+GuruFocus ranks First Solar's overall financial strength at 9 out of 10, indicating strong financial health.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
-Companies with high profitability margins are typically safer investments than those with low profit margins.
-First Solar has been profitable 6 out of the past 10 years.
-Over the past twelve months, the company had a revenue of $3 billion and an Earnings Per Share (EPS) (EPS) of $1.46.
-Its operating margin is 3.39%, ranking worse than 62.31% of companies in the Semiconductors industry.
+Consistent profitability over the long term reduces investment risk.
+Higher profit margins typically indicate a better investment compared to a company with lower profit margins.
+First Solar has been profitable for 6 out of the past 10 years.
+Over the past twelve months, the company generated a revenue of $3 billion and Earnings Per Share (EPS) of $1.46.
+Its operating margin is 3.39%, ranking lower than 62.31% of companies in the Semiconductors industry.
 Overall, First Solar's profitability is ranked 6 out of 10, indicating fair profitability.

-Long-term stock performance is closely correlated with growth, one of the most important factors in the valuation of a company.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of First Solar is -5.5%, ranking worse than 82.58% of companies in the Semiconductors industry.
-However, the 3-year average EBITDA growth is 36.7%, ranking better than 68.18% of companies in the Semiconductors industry.
+Growth is a crucial factor in a company's valuation.
+GuruFocus research has found that growth is closely correlated with the long-term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+First Solar's 3-year average annual revenue growth rate is -5.5%, ranking lower than 82.58% of companies in the Semiconductors industry.
+However, its 3-year average EBITDA growth rate is 36.7%, ranking better than 68.18% of companies in the industry.

 ROIC vs WACC

-Evaluating a company's profitability can also be achieved by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
-During the past 12 months, First Solar's ROIC was 1.88 while its WACC came in at 11.14.
+Comparing a company's Return on Invested Capital (ROIC) to its Weighted Average Cost of Capital (WACC) is another way to evaluate its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
+Over the past 12 months, First Solar's ROIC was 1.88, while its WACC came in at 11.26.

 Conclusion

-In conclusion, the stock of First Solar Inc (FSLR, Financial) appears to be significantly overvalued.
-The company's financial condition is strong, and its profitability is fair.
-Its growth ranks better than 68.18% of companies in the Semiconductors industry.
+In conclusion, the stock of First Solar (FSLR, Financial) appears to be significantly overvalued.
+Despite its strong financial condition and fair profitability, its growth ranks better than 68.18% of companies in the Semiconductors industry.
 To learn more about First Solar stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.